-This Committee comprises Ms Huria (Chair), Sir John Goulter and Mr Griffiths and has the role of reviewing the remuneration levels of the Directors and Senior Management.
+This Committee comprises Ms Huria (Chair), Sir John Goulter and Mr Gibson and has the role of reviewing the remuneration levels of the Directors and Senior Management.

 The Board determines annually on a case-by-case basis who in its view are Independent Directors.
 The guidelines set out in the NZX Listing rules (para.3.3.1) are used for this purpose.

 Mr Gibson is considered to be a Non-Independent Director.
 All remaining Directors are considered to be Independent.

 Where any Director has a conflict of interest or is otherwise interested in any transaction, that Director is required to disclose his or her conflict of interest to the Company, and thereafter will normally not be able to participate in the discussion, nor vote in relation to the relevant matter.
 The Company maintains a register of disclosed interests.